filakhtov/gentoo-use-docs/dev-lang/rust.md

 This flag should normally be disabled as this feature is experimental.

+### profiler
+Append `rust-demangler` to the `tools` option and set the `profiler` to `true` in the `build` section of the `config.toml` build configuration file.
+Build and install the `rust-demangler` "extended tool" that can be used to perform Rust-specific symbol demangling and build the profiler runtime that enables profiling instrumentation (and profile-guided optimization) and code coverage support.

+It is safe to disable this flag.

 ### rls
 Append `rls` and `analysis` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Build and install the RLS (Rust Language Server) component that provides IDEs, editors, and other tools with information about Rust programs, and supports `goto definition`, symbol search, reformatting, code completion as well as renaming and refactoring features.